MatthewJM96/susnames/README.md

 templ generate
 ```

+> NOTE: if you get an error that reads something like `no required module provides package github.com/MatthewJM96/susnames/components` then you haven't ran the `templ generate` command.

 You can now spin up the webserver and have a play, you can access the webpage [here](http://localhost:9000/):
 ```sh
 go run .